The Scranton Times-Tribune: History

 In 1990, the Times bought the remains of its principal rival, the morning Scrantonian-Tribune.
 This paper had been founded in 1891 as the Scranton Tribune.
 In 1910, it merged with Scranton's first newspaper, The Morning Republican, and changed its name to the Scranton Republican.
 After Louis A. Watres and Laurence Hawley Watres sold the Republican in 1934, it became the Scranton Tribune once again in 1936.
 In 1938, Richard Little, owner of Scranton's Sunday paper, The Scrantonian (founded 1897), teamed up with Morris L. Goodman to buy the Tribune as well.
 The Goodman-Little family partnership continued for almost half a century, until Richard Little III sold his interest to the Goodmans in 1986.
 Only a year later, Media One Corporation (no relation to the cable company) bought out the Goodmans and merged the two papers into one seven-day morning paper, The Scrantonian-Tribune.
 However, Media One was unable to turn the paper around.
 In 1990, it shuttered the paper.
 The Lynetts bought the Scrantonian-Tribune nameplate and some other assets, and relaunched the paper as the Scranton Tribune, with much of the same content as the Times (except for timely editing).

 By 2004, it was obvious that Scranton could no longer support a morning and afternoon paper, and the Lynetts announced that their two papers would merge into one morning paper, The Times-Tribune.
 The new paper first rolled off the presses on July 27, 2005.
-However, its legal name for some years afterward was still The Scranton Times; until the Lynetts sold the papter, the licensee for sister radio station WEJL and its satellites was "The Scranton Times L. P."
+However, its legal name for some years afterward was still The Scranton Times; until the Lynetts sold the paper, the licensee for sister radio station WEJL and its satellites was "The Scranton Times L.P."

-In April 2023, the newspaper ceased offering a print edition on Mondays.
-Instead, a digital version would be offered that day.
-That August, Times-Shamrock Communications sold the Times-Tribune and three other daily newspapers to MediaNews Group, earning a handsome return on E. J. Lynett's purchase of 128 years earlier.
+In April 2023, the newspaper ceased offering a print edition on Mondays, replacing it with a digital version instead.
+That August, Times-Shamrock Communications sold the Times-Tribune and three other daily newspapers to MediaNews Group, ending the Lynetts' 128-year ownership.
+The company's board sold to MediaNews despite opposition from the Lynett family.
+In a statement, the Lynette said MediaNews' owner, the hedge fund Alden Capital, did not share "the business principles we feel are consistent with the stewardship of any newspaper."